 If you don’t have construction adhesive available, some other household glues will work too.

-Cyanoacrylate (Super glue) will work well for small joins, while Polyurethane like Gorilla Glue will work pretty well on both Wood and Granite, however the downside to Gorilla Glue is is needs to be clamped firmly, since it expands as it cures.
+Cyanoacrylate (Superglue) will work well for small joins, while Polyurethane like Gorilla Glue will work pretty well on both Wood and Granite, however the downside to Gorilla Glue is that it needs to be clamped firmly, since it expands as it cures.

 Best glue for Granite to Concrete